ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 ### Services
 {: #services}

-Managed services help run the infrastructure in your own account and to deploy instances by using the {{site.data.keyword.Bluemix_notm}} resource controller.
+Managed services help run the infrastructure in your own account and to deploy instances by using the {{site.data.keyword.Bluemix_notm}}.

+All new services must be onboarded through Partner Center.
+Existing services that were previously onboarded through resource management console (RMC) can still be manged in RMC.
+{: important}

 Types of third-party services that {{site.data.keyword.Bluemix_notm}} supports include:
 - Computing services such as SaaS, PaaS, and IaaS